Dalas121/Heir_2_The_Throne/README.md

 - 1-skull difficulty, Rewards: Bloodaxe (item for Konrad)

 S29 Knalga (unassigned)
 - TBD difficulty.
-Rewards: Dwarvish Fighter, Dwarvish Guardsman, Dwarvish Thunderer
+Rewards: ONE OF Dwarvish Fighter, Dwarvish Guardsman, Dwarvish Thunderer, Dwarvish Ulfserker
-- involves using miners to mine through walls.
+- involves using miners to mine through walls?
 Find a way to stop this from being a huge XP farm
 - try to keep lore consistent with NR please

 S30 The Sceptre of Fire (Dalas)